epaphrodites/epaphrodites/README.md

 composer create-project epaphrodites/epaphrodites your-project-name
 ```

-If, after executing the previous command, the installation does not proceed as expected or if you encounter any issues, try running the following command:
+After executing the previous command, navigate to your project directory using the command cd your_project, then run the following command to install dependencies, update them, and rebuild the autoload.php file based on the new configurations, ensuring the proper functioning of your application :

 ```bash
 cd your-project-name